-- Public schools can reduce or eliminate fees that act as barriers to inclusion for low-income students. - Municipalities can provide free or discounted recreational services and access to programs for low-income children, youth and families. - Municipalities can increase food security through zoning that would ensure low-income neighbourhoods have access to reasonably priced, quality fruits and vegetables. - Municipalities can support community gardens, community kitchens and schools can provide healthy meals and nutritional information to students.
+- Public schools can reduce or eliminate fees that act as barriers to inclusion for low-income students. - Municipalities can provide free or discounted recreational services and access to programs for lowincome children, youth and families. - Municipalities can support community gardens, community kitchens and schools can provide healthy meals and nutritional information to students.

-School and recreation program fees remain a significant barrier to low-income families.
+Q: School and recreation program fees are a significant barrier to low-income families.
 If elected, how will you ensure that children and families have equal access to school and community programs?